Ankole sub-region

 The area covered by the above districts constituted the traditional Ankole Kingdom.
 Milton Obote abolished the traditional kingdoms in Uganda in 1967.
+This was a bold political move that ended centuries of royal rule and centralized authority under his government.
 When Yoweri Museveni re-established them in 1993, Ankole did not re-constitute itself.

 The sub-region is home mainly to the Ankole ethnic group.
 The people of Ankole are called Banyankole (singular: Munyankole).
 The Banyankole speak Runyankole, a Bantu language.
 Runyankole is very similar to Rukiga, spoken by the people of the neighboring Kigezi sub-region.
 According to the 2014 national census, the Ankole sub-region was home to an estimated 2.56 million people at that time.

+Geography and environment

+The subregion lies in south-western Uganda within the Western Region administrative grouping used by UBOS.

+Protected areas linked to districts in the subregion include: